kbessemer/grafulator/README.md

 Step 2: Create your environment file "variables.env" with your MONGO_URI variable (MONGO_URI=mongodb://localhost:27017/grafulator)

 Step 3: Customize your port and add SSL support if needed in main.go file, Go is used to serve the files over the web

+A default user is setup when there are no users in the database upon application launch.
+Username: admin
+Password: p@$Sw0rD!@#